Independent Research

 Research at the intersection of foreign investment screening, critical supply chain analysis, and defense economics — built from primary-source government data and published across academic and policy outlets.

-Former U.S. Army ADA Officer MBA PhD Candidate (Anticipated) 20+ Years Defense Systems and Software Engineering
+Former U.S. Army ADA Officer MBA PhD Candidate (Anticipated) 20+ Years Defense Systems Engineering

 Research Programmes